lcostant/OMEGA/v1.0_TNG50/README.md

 # NIRCam and MIRI synthetic images of high-redshift galaxies from the IllustrisTNG50

-## Description

-This data release is composed of synthetic images of about 25,000 galaxies from the IllustrisTNG50.
+This data release is composed of synthetic images of about 25,000 galaxies from the IllustrisTNG50[^1][^2].
 Galaxies are selected to be more massive than log(M)>9 solar masses at redshift z=3, z=4, z=5, and z=6.
-Synthetic images were created with the SKIRT radiative transfer code, including the effects of dust attenuation and scattering.
+Synthetic images were created with the SKIRT[^3] radiative transfer code (v9.0), including the effects of dust attenuation and scattering.

 Galaxies are observed (imaging mode) with the NIRCam and MIRI instruments mounted on the James Webb Space Telescope.
 In particular, each galaxy is observed under 20 configurations (5 inclinations and 4 azimuths) in all available filters.